-While many were still unaware of broccoli, it has become a popular vegetable now because of its many healthy benefits.
+While many were still unaware of broccoli, it has become a popular vegetable now because of its many health benefits.
 This hearty, tasty vegetable is rich in dozens of nutrients and packs the most nutritional punch of any vegetable, most importantly:

 - Calcium: While the calcium content of one serving doesn't equal that of a glass of milk, broccoli is an important calcium source for those who don't consume dairy products.
 Research also shows that this mineral plays a vital role in the control of high blood pressure and in the proper functioning of muscles and nerves.